Alex-developer/AGRacing/README.md

 Track Recorder, to allow track position to be shown on the dashboard Telemetry recoding and analysis

+A video of the Alpha track map can be found at  [https://www.youtube.com/watch?v=h2GRYcLq-vY](/https://www.youtube.com/watch?v=h2GRYcLq-vY/)

 ![Dashboard](/Screenshots/home.png)

 An Example Dashboard - Note that this is just one of my testing dashboards you can customise it however you like